-Shall be open to all parishes of the Diocese of Santa Rosa and by approval of the Board and neighboring parish.
+Shall be open to all parishes of the Diocese of Santa Rosa and the Church of Assumption in Tomales.

 SECTION II.
 REQUIREMENTS FOR ADMISSION TO MEMBERSHIP SHALL BE:

 - 1. Written application to the President from the pastor or his delegate. - 2.
 Financial ability to pay athletic program expenses and fees. - 3.
 Ability to provide competent supervision. - 4 Applicant must agree to comply with all the rules and guidelines of this Program. - 5.
 Participation in the required insurance program as proposed by the Board or an acceptable alternative to be approved by the Board. - 6.
 Attendance of an authorized representative of the applicant parish at the general and special meetings. - 7.
 A two-thirds (2/3) favorable vote of approval by the official membership.